huangyibo/RDMI/README.md

 This repo contains implementation of the system.
 Please refer to each ``readme`` under those subdirectories for more informations.

+Note that our RDMI work has been published at USENIX Security 2023 -- [**Distinguished Paper Award**](https://www.usenix.org/conference/usenixsecurity23/presentation/liu-hongyi).

 ## Compiler

 The ``compiler`` directory contains the implementation of the compiler.
 It also includes the policy dsl used for